mkp170791/numpy/doc/neps/nep-0013-ufunc-overrides.rst

 - *Incompatible*: neither above nor below A; types for which no (indirect) upcasting is possible.

-Note that the legacy behaviour of numpy ufuncs is to try to convert unknown objects to :class:`ndarray` via :func:`np.asarray`.
+Note that the legacy behaviour of numpy_demo ufuncs is to try to convert unknown objects to :class:`ndarray` via :func:`np.asarray`.
 This is equivalent to placing :class:`ndarray` above these objects in the graph.
 Since we above defined :class:`ndarray` to return `NotImplemented` for